IDotD/IDotD.github.io/index.md

 ### What does the script do?

-* A raid tier lookup based on data provided by Mutik ( thank you)
+* A raid tier lookup partly based on data provided by Mutik ( thank you)

 * A land buy calculator with different options ( don't waste money vs buy as much as possible)